svelte-pilot/svelte-pilot.github.io/docs/en/creating-a-project.md

 )
 ```

 At this point, we have completed a simplest Svelte application and successfully integrated Svelte Pilot.
-Next, we will introduce how to use Svelte Pilot to implement routing features.
+Next, we will introduce how to configure routing and layout using Svelte Pilot.